Connect with us

 STATEMENT BY THE IDAHO CENTER FOR NURSING IN RESPONSE TO THE CONVICTION OF A NURSE FOR HOMICIDE DUE TO A MEDICATION ERROR

-Posted over 2 years ago by Randall Hudspeth, PhD, MBA, MS, APRN
+Posted over 2 years ago by Randall Hudspeth, PhD, MBA, MS, APRN-CNP, FAANP

 This announcement has 1 attachment: